Staskosh/Bitly-url-shorterer/README.md

 $python python3 main.py "here is your long URL"
 ```

 And that's it.
 You have got the bitly link.
-For example: bit.ly/3ieEuGB
+For example: [Short link](bit.ly/3ieEuGB)

 ## Project Goals